szaimen/Nextcloud-NAS-Guide/README.md

 1. Confirm that you have set up all necessary requirements
 1. Enter your **Domain** (e.g. `yourdomain.com`)
 1. Use UPnP or not depending on if you have enabled automatic port forwarding in your router for your server.
 If you opened Port 80 and 443 manually, you can skip UPnP
-1. Wait until everything is set up
+1. Wait until everything is set up and enter your mail-address during this step (Your mail-address is needed for contacting you, if a certificate expires)

-Now you should be able to access your Nextcloud on any device by opening `yourdomain.com`!
+**Now you should be able to access your Nextcloud on any device by opening `yourdomain.com`!**

+Advice: You should first visit `yourdomain.com/settings/user` with your admin user and type in your admin mail-address.
+Next, you should visit `yourdomain.com/settings/admin` and use the same mail-account for the Mail-server settings that you used [here](#how-to-set-up-smtp-mail-to-enable-your-server-to-send-mails) (This is needed so that Nextcloud can send mails e.g. for sending reset password mails and such.)
 </details>

 ### Congratulations, everything of the initial setup is now done!